Natural Resource Education

 With the help of teacher Dan Brown, students grow many vegetables for local sale and conduct science fair experiments utilizing the greenhouse, along with growing native riparian plants and conifers for restoration work in burned areas of Plumas National Forest.
 Sierra Institute and GHS also collaborate to hire summer high school interns to assist at the garden and with field restoration work.
 Access to this program challenges the horizons of some students’ experiences, while for others it provides an outlet for preexisting interests.

 Sierra Institute recognizes the enormous potential for classroom and field-based education to be complemented by the intensive learning experiences that characterize residential programming.
-To support this type of experience for Plumas County students and beyond, Sierra Institute is exploring a partnership with Plumas Unified School District to provide three to five day natural resource programing at a vacant school site in Taylorsville.
-Fall 2017 will act as a pilot where Sierra Institute will serve the seventh grade students of Indian Valley as they spend three days learning about wildlife in their local ecosystems.
+To support this type of experience for Plumas County students and beyond, Sierra Institute is exploring a partnership with Plumas Unified School District to provide three to five-day natural resource programming at a vacant school site in Taylorsville.
+Fall 2017 will act as a pilot where Sierra Institute will serve the seventh-grade students of Indian Valley as they spend three days learning about wildlife in their local ecosystems.

 Natural Resource Institutes are four-to-five-day thematic learning programs that replace standard school scheduling to provide immersive, integrated natural resource education that naturally intersects with history, science, math, and language education.
 Sierra Institute implemented this approach with the 2017 Fire Institute, which reached over 150 7-12th grade students in Indian Valley in January 2017.
 The programming, which involved over 20 community volunteers, local experts and professionals, started with a guiding question related to fire and fire management in Indian Valley.
 Students spent three days attending presentations, performing experiments and experiencing demonstrations, and interacting with natural resource professionals on their road to answering their questions.
 Student teams developed presentations with top teams presenting to the entire school.